john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 #### The standard deviation

-If we pretend this very large array is a set of random variables, we might think think to apply the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), and calculate the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) from the mean:
+If we pretend this "very large" array is a set of random variables, we might think think to apply the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), and calculate the [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation) from the mean:

     >>> scipy.std(a)
     0.53997709956585715